MRtrix3/mrtrix3/CONTRIBUTING.md

    -  If your changes are ongoing, and you are seeking feedback from the *MRtrix3* developers before completing them, then create a [draft Pull Request](https://github.blog/2019-02-14-introducing-draft-pull-requests/).

-If multiple persons have contributed to the proposed changes, it is possible to modify individual Git commits to have ["multiple authors"](https://help.github.com/en/articles/creating-a-commit-with-multiple-authors), to ensure that all contributors receive appropriate acknowledgment.

 #### Fixing a bug